The Wonderful Sea-Horse: The Marine Colt

 It happens thus.
 One day, he summons his horse on a summer's day for a ride around the garden - an event witnessed by the king's youngest daughter from her room, where she also discusses with her elder sisters their marriage plans.
 Thus, they send for a servant to bring three melons to the king, which his minister explains are an analogy for their marriageability.
 The king then assembles a crowd of eligible suitors in front of the palace, each holding a golden orange near their chest for the princesses to shoot arrows at: the elder shoots to a minister's son, the middle one to the son of a man of law, while the youngest stays her hand, since her suitor is absent.
 The king then orders his guards to bring any male they find: the lowly gardener's assistant is forcibly brought, despite some initial refusal, and the youngest princess shoots her arrow at his orange.
 He questions the reason for such an action, and is told he was chosen as the princess's suitor.
 The youth does not wish to be married, but the king weds him to his daughter, and has them move out to a shed, while he marries the elder two in a seven-day and seven-night celebration.

 Time passes; the king falls ill, and the doctors prescribe gazelle meat as cure.
 The king's sons-in-law ride to a hunt, and the youngest princess convinces her lowly husband to join them.
-He is given an old horse and a weapon, but, out of sight, summons his loyal horse and requests it to round up all deers in a fence, place a predator to guard them, and erect a tent.
+He is given an old horse and a weapon, but, out of sight, summons his loyal horse and requests it to round up all deer in a fence, place a predator to guard them, and erect a tent.
 It happens thus.
-Meanwhile, his brothers-in-law meet a farmer, who tells them the "king of animals" fenced the deers in, and placed tigers, lions and wild animals around it.
+Meanwhile, his brothers-in-law meet a farmer, who tells them the "king of animals" fenced the deer in, and placed tigers, lions and wild animals around it.
 The brothers-in-law ride up the hill and meet Malek Ibrahim, who they do not recognize as the gardener, and ask for some deer meat.
 Malek Ibrahim agrees to a deal: first, they have to be branded on their feet with Malek Ibrahim's royal seal; then, they can have a carcass for themselves, but its head belongs to Malek Ibrahim.
 The men agree to a deal, and bring the meat to the king, who eats it, but his health does not improve.
 Later, Malek Ibrahim returns home, puts on the poor man's disguise, and gives his wife the deer head to prepare a dish for the king.
 The king eats the dish and restores his health.